NoisFre: Noise-Tolerant Memory Fingerprints from Commodity Devices for Security Functions: NoisFre Transformation

-In contrast to extracting a single fingerprint bit from each memory cell, we propose a many-to-1 transformation possessing a \textit{property of invariance} to underlying raw bit patterns; more generally, invariant to the unpredictable, complex and dynamic processes generating the raw fingerprint bits.
-The concept is illustrated in Fig.~\ref{fig:NoisFreeConcept}.
-Now: i)~permutations of raw bits; and ii)~multiple combinations of bits are projected to the {\it exact} same transformed bit $\digamma \in \{0,1\}^1$.
-In general, we can express the NoisFre transformation $\mathcal{T}(\ff)$, where $\ff \in \{0,1\}^n$ is an $n$-bit raw fingerprint, as follows: The concept we propose is surprisingly simple but efficient and practical because of the {\it important but inadvertent} reality of large memory volumes intrinsic to devices.
-From a practical consideration, our critical insight is that memory embedded within current electronics are large and {\it provides abundant entropy} to be exploited without additional costs for security functions.
-This fact is the foundation for our NoisFre transformation method; \textit{trade-off entropy for reliability}.
+We observe that a transformed bit, $\digamma$, is able to mitigate the impact from multiple raw fingerprint bit errors manifesting as permutations or combinations of an $n$-bit raw fingerprint, $\bf f$.
+The concept we propose is surprisingly simple but efficient and practical because of the {\it important but inadvertent} reality of large memory volumes intrinsic to devices.
+From a practical consideration, our critical insight is that memory embedded within modern electronics is large and {\it provides abundant entropy} to be exploited without additional costs for security functions.
+This fact is the foundation for our NoisFre transformation method: \textit{trade-off entropy for reliability}.

 This work proposes two specific NoisFre transformation methods: Single $\ell 1$-Norm (S-Norm) and Differential $\ell 1$-Norm (D-Norm).
-The $\ell 1$-Norm facliates the capture of bit-specific noise-tolerance level of the $\digamma$.
-The $\ell 1$-Norm of a vector is the distance of the vector from an all-zero vector---or the Hamming distance of a vector.